docker/machine/docs/index.md

 (VirtualBox, Fusion, Hyper-V, etc) and the latest Ubuntu LTS supported by the cloud provider.
 RedHat Enterprise Linux is also supported.
 To use RHEL, you will need to select the image accordingly with the provider.
-For example, in Amazon EC2, you could use "ami-12663b7a" as the `--amazonec2-ami` option which create an instance using RHEL 7.1 64-bit.
+For example, in Amazon EC2, you could use a RedHat 7.1 AMI ("ami-12663b7a") as the `--amazonec2-ami` option which create an instance using RHEL 7.1 64-bit.

 ## Release Notes